Indexer

 • cross-reference related topics

-• index photographs, diagrams and other illustrations
+• index photographs, films, diagrams and illustrations

 • use specialist computer software for sorting, formatting and printing